Insight into Federal Programs | Federal Investment

 The Energizing Rural Communities Prize is structured in two phases.
 Phase One will award $100,000 to up to 90 awardees.
 Those awardees are eligible to apply by July 2024 to compete for an additional $200,000 in Phase Two.

-March 21 at 1pm ET – The prize administrators will be holding an informational webinar event on March 21.
-Register now to learn more about the prize and ask questions of the prize team directly.
+March 21 at 1pm ET – The prize administrators held an informational webinar event on March 21.
+Watch the recording here.

-April 5 at 4pm ET – Prize administrators will be holding a webinar that will dive deeper into the PARTNER Track.
-Register now.
+April 5 at 4pm ET – Prize administrators held a webinar on the PARTNER Track.
+Watch the recording here.

-April 6 at 1pm ET – Prize administrators will be holding a webinar that will dive deeper into the FINANCE Track.
-Register now.
+April 6 at 1pm ET – Prize administrators held a webinar on the FINANCE Track.
+Watch the recording here.

 Successful applicants should develop plans to take the first steps necessary for developing a clean energy project in a rural or remote community.
 No construction is required as part of the prize.
 There are two tracks that competitors can apply for: